sumukh03/matcch/README.md

 ```
 ### Sample output
 Here is a quick look of the result.
-For the given user score vector , the user with user_id 505 is the most compatible user with the corresponding compatible points.
+For the given user score vector , the user with user_id 505 is the most compatible user with the corresponding compatiblity points.

   <img width="842" src="https://github.com/sumukh03/matcch/assets/126386392/b996965a-633b-4abc-bcb1-f052eb4fa73c">

 ## Example Use Cases
 1. Dating or matrimonial systems that can recommend a set of users from the database to a particular user.
-2. For content based filtering systems , similar compatible users can be recommended simialar content.
+2. For content based filtering systems , similar content can be recommended to users with similar personality.